muratk3n/thirdwave/en/tweets/2020/week4.md

 ---

-The war room concept in politis is related to culture code / media manipulation.
+The war room concept in politics is related to culture code / media manipulation.

 Campaign managers nowadays are always chosen from among ppl who know